When it comes to skincare, it is wise to know what works for your skin and what doesn’t.

 8. Collagen Side-Effects

-If you decide to take the supplements of different types of collagen, you must understand that there can be side effects.
+If you decide to take supplements of different types of collagen, you must understand that there can be side effects.

 You can face mild side-effects like upset stomach, diarrhea, and skin rashes after using collagen supplements.